 All children must be accompanied by an adult.
 Adults can stay with the children or they are welcome to wait in the café area.

-The Teddy Bear Hospital Workshop is run within a simulated ward at Plymouth University Peninsula Schools of Medicine and Dentistry.
-Children are asked to bring a poorly teddy to visit the teddy doctor.
-The children will help the teddy doctors to treat teddy within the ward.
-The children will also become helpers to the teddy doctors and run through a number of role plays and interactive stations such as:
+The Teddy Bear Hospital is a fun and interactive session run within our simulated ward at PU PSMD.
+Children are asked to bring a poorly teddy to visit the teddy doctors, dentists and healthcare scientists.
+The children will help the teddy healthcare team to treat teddy within the ward.
+The children will also have the chance to take part in some hands-on activities through a number of role plays and interactive stations.

 About the Children's University